Green Technologies

 • Unit 004: Improvement Options for Retrofit Buildings (GLH 15) 3 credits

-• Unit 005: Air Tightness and Ventilation in Retrofit Buildings (GLH 15) 3 credits Unit
+• Unit 005: Air Tightness and Ventilation in Retrofit Buildings (GLH 15) 3 credits

-• 006: Upgrading Insulation of Roofs and Floors during Retrofit (GLH21) 5 credits Unit
+• Unit 006: Upgrading Insulation of Roofs and Floors during Retrofit (GLH21) 5 credits

 • Unit 008: Upgrading the Mechanical and Electrical Services during Retrofit.
 (GLH 19) 3 credits

-• Unit 009: Introducing renewable energy systems and storage to Retrofit Projects (GLH 19) 3 credits Unit
+• Unit 009: Introducing renewable energy systems and storage to Retrofit Projects (GLH 19) 3 credits

 Learners will be introduced to the scope and opportunities offered within the construction industry for those working on retrofit.
 Learners will also develop knowledge of the requirements of the roles involved in retrofit.
-This will include specific responsibilities in retrofit.
-Learners will develop their knowledge of retrofit in practice (PAS 2035) and how these impacts on the installation and preparation for a property retrofit system.

-Learning Outcomes:
+Learning outcomes:

 • LO1: Understand safe working practices for the retrofit industry